nEXam-App/nEXam-doc/docs/Use-Case Specification.md

 ## 4. Preconditions

 Since we don't want to use a large database, we agreed not to have an authentication process.
-So the only requirement for the use cases is an open app.
+So the only requirements are read and write permissions on the local device.

 ## 5. Postconditions
 ### 5.1 Create